‘Missing Koko?’: Kootenay thrift shop looking to return pet’s ashes after bizarre donation - Trail Daily Times

 A West Kootenay thrift store is hoping to return the last earthly remains of a departed pet after the animal’s ashes somehow wound up at the store earlier this week.

-Sharon Kenessey, assistant treasurer at Grand Forks’ Boundary Hospital Auxiliary Thrift Shop, said a volunteer sorter found a sealed wooden box marked “Koko” on Wednesday, March 24.
-The box, whose contents are held in place by a screw-fastened bottom, appears to be an urn, she explained.
+Sharon Kenessey, assistant treasurer at Grand Forks’ Boundary Hospital Auxiliary Thrift Shop, said a volunteer sorter found a sealed wooden box marked “Koko” on March 24.
+The box, whose contents are held in place by a screw-fastened bottom, appears to be an urn.

-“Koko’s been sitting here behind the register, waiting for its rightful owner,” she continued.
+“Koko’s been sitting here behind the register, waiting for its rightful owner,” Kenessey said.

 No one knows how or why, but it seems someone mistakenly included the urn with a donation left outside the store’s alleyway collection bin.